-As for P86, a new 14x14 lenslet array has been commissioned successfully and gives better performances than the actuall 7x7 one whenever the atmospheric conditions are good to very good and the outgoing laser power over 4W.
-A new version of JNPS will allow the new (10-3 and 10-4) modes to be selected under strict conditions: seeing<1", tau0>4 ms, CL or PH, etc.
+As for P86, a new 14x14 lenslet array has been commissioned successfully (Feb.
+2010) and gives better performances than the actual 7x7 one whenever the atmospheric conditions are good to very good and the outgoing laser power over 4W.
+A new version of JNPS will allow the new (10-3 and 10-4) modes to be selected under strict conditions: seeing<1", tau0>4 ms, CL or PH, etc. An illustration of the performance can be seen on Figure 4-3 and it is further explained in a Messenger article by Kasper et al. (2010).
+The 7x7 lenslet array remains available for worst atmospheric conditions or lower laser power.